I am an assistant professor in Natural Language Processing at the University of Edinburgh and a visiting professor at NVIDIA.

 Previously, I was a visiting postdoctoral scholar at Stanford University and a postdoctoral fellow in computer science at Mila - Quebec AI Institute in Montreal.
 In 2021, I obtained a PhD from the University of Cambridge, St John’s College.
 Once upon a time I studied typological and historical linguistics at the University of Pavia (deep in my heart, I am still a humanist).

-My research earned a Google Research Faculty Award.
-I received 2 Best Paper Awards at EMNLP 2021 and RepL4NLP 2019.
-I am a board member of SIGTYP, the ACL special interest group for computational typology, a member of the European Lab for Learning and Intelligent Systems (ELLIS), and part of the TACL journal editorial team.
+My research has been featured on the Economist and Scientific American, among others.
+I received a Google Research Faculty Award and 2 Best Paper Awards at EMNLP 2021 and RepL4NLP 2019.
+I am a board member of SIGTYP, the ACL special interest group for computational typology, a Scholar of the European Lab for Learning and Intelligent Systems (ELLIS), and part of the TACL journal editorial team.